 In the spring of 2000, the corporate name was changed to Olympic Community Action Programs and it is now better know simply as OlyCAP.
-In the forty eight years since its founding, OlyCAP has been responsive to the needs of the communities of the Peninsula.
+In the 55 years since its founding, OlyCAP has been responsive to the needs of the communities of the Peninsula.
 The agency today employs over 160 dedicated professionals working at locations throughout Clallam and Jefferson counties.
-We operate dozens of programs – with a single common thread – service to our community.
+OlyCAP operates dozens of programs – with a single common thread – service to our community.

 Olympic Community Action Programs is a Non-Profit 501(c)(3) Organization

 You may view our most recent audit by clicking on this link 2019 Audit